UNIGIS-Salzburg/Opt_AppDev-R/README.md

 ToDos:

 * describe tibbles (output of dplyr) in more detail
-* long and wide table formats (see data wrangling de sabbata)
+* add long and wide table formats (see data wrangling de sabbata)